 III.
 PROPOSALS FOR COURT-ANNEXED MEDIATION IN NEW YORK COURTS

 We recommend that the Administrative Board of the New York State Courts adopt Rules relating to court-annexed mediation, as follows:

-1. Each civil court of New York State shall approve and adopt a suitable court-annexed mediation program.
-Such program shall be available to litigants on a voluntary basis or as may be directed by the court.
+1. Each civil court of New York shall adopt a suitable court-annexed mediation program.